India (East Syriac ecclesiastical province): Mongol period

-Appointment of Nestorian bishops for India, 1490–1503
+Appointment of East Syriac bishops for India, 1490–1503

 At the end of the fifteenth century the Church of the East responded to a request by the Saint Thomas Christians for bishops to be sent out to them.
 In 1490 (or more probably, as has been suggested by Heleen Murre-van den Berg, 1499), two Christians from Malabar arrived in Gazarta to petition the Nestorian patriarch to consecrate a bishop for their church.
 Two monks of the monastery of Mar Awgin were consecrated bishops and were sent to India.
 The patriarch Eliya V (1503–4) consecrated three more bishops for India in April 1503.
 These bishops sent a report to the patriarch from India in 1504, describing the condition of the Nestorian church in India and reporting the recent arrival of the Portuguese.
 Eliya had already died by the time this letter arrived in Mesopotamia, and it was received by his successor, Shemʿon VI (1504–38).

-Bishops from Nestorian and Chaldean Patriarchates and clashes with the Portuguese, 1503–99
+Bishops from traditional and Chaldean Patriarchates and clashes with the Portuguese, 1503–99

 Rival bishops Abraham and Joseph Sulaqa reaching India

 One of the bishops consecrated in 1503, Mar Yaʿqob, worked alongside the Portuguese ecclesiastical hierarchy in India until his death in 1553.
 After the death of Metropolitan Mar Yaʿqob and of a schism in the Church of the East, which resulted in there being two rival Patriarchs, one of whom entered communion with the Catholic Church.

 Both patriarchs - the Nestorian patriarch and Chaldean Catholic patriarch - began sending bishops to India.
 Apparently the first bishop came to Malabar was Mar Abraham sent by the traditionalist Nestorian patriarch.
 It is not known exactly when Abraham reached Malabar, but he must have been there already in 1556.
 Approximately at the same time, the Chaldean Patriarch Abdisho IV also sent out a bishop Joseph Sulaqa, the brother of the first Chaldean patriarch Yohannan Sulaqa, to Malabar.